 Where poker is concerned, I thought PokerStars did a great job running the event.
 I would definitely go to another LAPT, although this time I would probably try to learn a small amount of Spanish first :)

 Now I’m sadly back at home, where it’s cold and I’m trying to win at online poker.
-Poker has gone quite poorly since I got back; take a peek at my other blog if you want further details.
+Poker has gone quite poorly since I got back.
 The next time I write here, I’ll give a summary of how $200 and $300 hyper HU has been going since November.